Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/unlock_time.md

 # Unlock Time

-To spend an output the outputs unlock time must have passed.
+To spend an output the output's unlock time must have passed.

 ## Interpreting An Unlock Time

 The unlock time is just a 64 bit unsigned number.
-It is interpreted as a block height if less than 500000000 otherwise it's a Unix timestamp[^interpreting-unlock-time].
+It is interpreted as a block height if less than 500,000,000 otherwise it's a Unix timestamp[^interpreting-unlock-time].

 ## Checking The Output Is Unlocked